 The Foundation assists the NSA Center for Cryptologic History (CCH) in preparing for the biennial Symposium on Cryptologic History and provides support to the CCH History Research Program.
 In 2003, then DIRNSA, General Michael V. Hayden, requested support from the NCMF for the 2003 Symposium.
 Since then the Foundation and CCH have teamed up to stage a unique biennial event that attracts international attention from academia and the Intelligence Community.
 Learn about the mission and programs of the Center for Cryptologic History.

-The theme for the 2019 Symposium on Cryptologic History is "From Discovery to Discourse."
+The theme for the 17th biennial Symposium on Cryptologic History on October 17-18, 2019 was "From Discovery to Discourse."
 Since 1990, the Symposium on Cryptologic History has served as an opportunity to present historical discoveries found in unclassified and declassified Intelligence Community records and engage in scholarly discussion about their significance to cryptologic history.
-The 2019 Symposium program offers over 20 educational sessions led by over 65 speakers.
-Topics include cryptologic history related to World War I and II, the Cold War, communications security, cyberspace and technology, international and diplomatic relations, counterintelligence and espionage, declassification and public engagement, and more.
-For more information, check out the Preliminary Program - see link further down on the page.
+The 2019 Symposium program offered over 20 educational sessions led by over 65 speakers.
+Topics included cryptologic history related to World War I and II, the Cold War, communications security, cyberspace and technology, international and diplomatic relations, counterintelligence and espionage, declassification and public engagement, and more.

 The theme for the 2017 Symposium was "Milestones, Memories, and Momentum."
 There were many milestones to mark in 2017: the 160th anniversary of the first attempt to span the Atlantic with a telegraph cable, 100 years since both the entry of the United States into World War I and the Russian October Revolution, and 75 years after the World War II battles of Coral Sea and Midway.
 The Symposium took place in October 2017, just a few months before the 50th anniversary of the Tet Offensive in Vietnam, and during the 25th year after the fall of the Soviet Union and the end of the Cold War.